• Alfred M. Hallmark

 Fayette County Historical Markers

-NUMBER OF MARKERS IN COUNTY- 165
+NUMBER OF MARKERS IN COUNTY- 172

-On our first visit we stayed at the Olle Hotel in Flatonia we had the place to our selves and the owner said to make ourselves at home and it sort felt like an old house rather than a hotel.
-The only complaint Steve had was that he was awoken very early in the morning by the trains, I slept through it so they couldn't have been that loud.
+On our first visit we stayed at the Olle Hotel in Flatonia, we had the place to our selves and the owner said to make ourselves at home and it sort felt like an old house rather than a hotel.
+The only complaint Steve had was that he was awoken very early in the morning by the trains, I slept through them it so they couldn't have been that loud.
 I would have no trouble staying there again.

 Picture